embear/vim-localvimrc/README.md

 ### The `g:localvimrc_disable_upward_search` setting

-The plugin searches for `g:localvimrc_name` file from the directory of the current file up to the root directory.
+By default, the plugin searches for `g:localvimrc_name` file from the directory of the current file up to the root directory.
-Set this option to `1` to disable upward search.
-If set to `1` plugin searches only in the file directory.
+Set this option to `1` to disable upward search till the root.
+If set to `1` plugin searches only from the directory of the current file till the current working directory (`:pwd`)

   - Default: `0`